 - Use safe mode to try to isolate the cause of the issue.

 - Reinstall macOS.

 Check your hardware

-- Disconnect all peripheral devices, such as hard drives or printers.
-If you have a desktop Mac, make sure that only a display, keyboard, and mouse or trackpad are connected.
+Shut down your Mac, then disconnect all peripheral devices (such as hard drives or printers) from your Mac.
+If you have a desktop Mac, make sure that only a display, keyboard, and mouse or trackpad remain connected.

-- Use your Mac for the amount of time that it would usually take for an unexpected restart to occur.
+Then turn on your Mac and use it for the amount of time that it would usually take for an unexpected restart to occur.

 If disconnecting devices resolves the issue, isolate the issue to a specific device: Connect one device at a time, testing again after each connection, until the issue returns.

 If disconnecting devices doesn't resolve the issue, use Apple Diagnostics to test your Mac while your devices are disconnected.